napari/napari/docs/source/events/rendering.rst

-As discussed in the explanations document on rendering, asynchronous rendering is a feature that allows napari to stay usable and responsive even when data is loading very slowly.
-There are two experimental features in napari that enable asynchronous rendering.
-The two features can be enabled using the environment variables ``NAPARI_ASYNC`` and ``NAPARI_OCTREE``.
+As discussed in the explanations document on rendering, asynchronous rendering is a feature that allows napari to stay usable and responsive even when data is loading slowly.
+The two experimental asynchronous rendering features can be enabled using the environment variables ``NAPARI_ASYNC`` and ``NAPARI_OCTREE``.

 NAPARI_ASYNC
 ------------

 Running napari with ``NAPARI_ASYNC=1`` enables asynchronous rendering using the existing :class:`~napari.layers.image.image.Image` class.
-With asynchronous rendering enabled the :class:`~napari.layers.image.image.Image` class will no longer call ``np.asarray()`` in the GUI thread.
-We don't want to call ``np.asarray()`` in the GUI thread because when using `Dask <https://dask.org>`_  array, or a similar array-like object, the array access can result in disk or network IO or in computations that block the GUI thread and hurt the framerate.
+The :class:`~napari.layers.image.image.Image` class will no longer call ``np.asarray()`` in the GUI thread.
+This way if ``np.asarray()`` blocks on IO or a computation, the GUI thread will not block and the framerate will not slow down.

-Instead of calling ``np.asarray()`` in the GUI thread, when ``NAPARI_ASYNC`` is set :class:`~napari.layers.image.image.Image` will use the :class:`~napari.components.experimental.chunk._loader.ChunkLoader`.
-The :class:`~napari.components.experimental.chunk._loader.ChunkLoader` will call ``np.asarray()`` in a worker thread or worker process.
-If that results in IO or computation only the worker will block.
-While the worker is blocked, rendering can continue in the GUI thread and napari will remain responsive and usable.
+To avoid blocking the GUI thread the :class:`~napari.layers.image.image.Image` classes loads chunks using the :class:`~napari.components.experimental.chunk._loader.ChunkLoader`.
+It will call ``np.asarray()`` in a worker thread or worker process.
 When the worker thread finishes it will call :meth:`~napari.layers.image.image.Image.on_chunk_loaded` with the loaded data.
 The next frame :class:`~napari.layers.image.image.Image` can display the new data.